liebki/RawgNET/README.md

 # RawgNET
-An API-Wrapper to get a game including all it's data from https://rawg.io
+A wrapper for the API of wrag.io, to get a game including all it's data

 ## Technologies